mapbender/mapbender-documentation/en/book/directory_structure.rst

 * here the static resources of the single bundles are stored.
 * the command **app/console assets:install --symlink web** copies the resources from the bundles to the folder.
-* **Notice**: if you use windows you can't create symbolic links and therefor you have to run the command (**app/console assets:install web**) after every change in the code to copy the files to the directory.
+* **Notice**: if you use windows you can't create symbolic links and therefore you have to run the command (**app/console assets:install web**) after every change in the code to copy the files to the directory.

 src